Tinkerforge/doc/source/Hardware/Bricklets/IO4.rst

    :target: ../../_images/Bricklets/bricklet_io4_brickv.jpg

-in this tab you can change the "Debounce Period", it is the period for interrupt callbacks.
+In this tab you can change the "Debounce Period", it is the debounce time for interrupt callbacks.
 For example: If you set this value to 100, you will get interrupts maximal every 100ms.
 This is necessary if something that bounces is connected to the IO4 Bricklet, such as a button.
-You can test the optimal value in the Brick Viewer such that you can use this value later in your own program.
+You can test the optimal value in the Brick Viewer and use it later in your own program.

 Below the debounce period configuration you can configure the pins.
-Each pin can be configured as input/output and in case of an input pin the pullup option.
+Each pin can be configured as input/output and in case of an input pin as pullup.
-Simply choose a port and a pin configure the direction and value and press save.
 The current state is depicted in the tabular below.

-For example lets test the LED.
-Configure pin 0 as output and change the value.
-When the pin is high the LED should light.
-To test the button configure pin 1 as input pullup.
+To test the LED we configure pin 3 as output and change the value.
+When the pin is high the LED should light up.
+To test the button configure pin 0 as input pullup.
 We need the pullup to define a stable state when the button is not pressed.
-Now look in the tabular, you should see that you can change the value of the pin by pressing the button.
+Now look in the tabular, you should see that you can change the value of the pin by toggling the button.

+If you don't have a button or a LED you can try to measure voltages with a voltage meter or connect a pin with GND or VCC to see changes in the Brick Viewer.

 After this you can go on with writing your own application.
-See :ref:`Interface and Coding <io4_programming_interfaces>` section for the API of the IO4 Bricklet and examples in your programming language.
+See the :ref:`Programming Interface <io4_programming_interfaces>` section for the API of the IO4 Bricklet and examples in different programming languages.

 .. _io4_programming_interfaces: